Getting Versailles tickets is very easy, and this post will tell you about the best options available.

 Look for special exhibits

-Before visiting Versailles check out the official website to see if there are any special exhibits.
-These don’t generally require any additional booking, but they definitely add to the visit.
+Before visiting Versailles check out the official website to see if there are any special exhibits: they definitely add to the visit.

 Bring your camera

 Versailles Palace, the gardens and Trianon Estate are worthy of more than a photo!
-Make sure to bring your camera, turn your flash off inside, and capture as many photos as you like.
+Bring your camera, turn your flash off inside, and take as many photos as you like.

 Wear layers and comfortable shoes

-Versailles was built in an area that was once covered with windmills – that means, wind blows quite often there.
-Make sure to wear layers that you can easily take off or put on as needed (you will spend the day going in and out of buildings), to wear comfortable clothes and most importantly comfortable shoes as you will be walking a lot!
+Versailles was built in an area that was once covered with windmills: wind blows quite often there.
+Wear layers that you can easily take off or put on as needed (you will spend the day going in and out of buildings), wear comfortable clothes and most importantly comfortable shoes as you will be walking a lot!